Escape to Our Amelia Island Inn in Fernandina Beach

 Unwind at Our Amelia Island Florida Inn

-The comforts of our inn make it feel more like a home away from home than most Fernandina Beach hotels.
+The comforts of our Amelia Island Inn make it feel more like a home away from home than most Fernandina Beach hotels.
 The Inn itself is comprised of three buildings that surround a central courtyard with lush gardens, brick walk-ways, and a three-tier fountain as the centerpiece.
 Several rooms have porches overlooking the courtyard that offer a pleasant spot for a glass of wine or early morning cup of fresh coffee.
 The courtyard verandah is where your Innkeepers host the evening Happy Hour.